A general configuration for the services deployed using the Quick Start

 configuration file is set to launch all available services on the

-Important: By default, the Riva Speech Services API server will listen on port 50051.
+By default, the Riva Speech AI Skills API server listens on port

 All of the configuration options are documented within the